shopping_basket

 - How do black holes grow and affect their environment?

-It is expected that ATHENA will do observations for at least five, but possibly even ten years.
+It is expected that NewAthena will do observations for at least five, but possibly even ten years.
 The telescope will have two instruments: a camera-cum spectrometer (X-ray Integral Field Unit, X-IFU) and a wide-area camera (Wide Field Imager, WFI).
+In 2027, ESA will make a decision about the launch of the NewAthena.

-Dutch research institute SRON has been asked to develop an ultra-sensitive detector for the ATHENA X-ray telescope’s camera and company Cosine will provide advanced mirrors to catch space rays which can then be seen on the detector.
+Dutch research institute SRON has been asked to develop an ultra-sensitive detector for the NewAthena X-ray telescope’s camera.
+Our partner cosine will provide advanced mirrors to catch space rays which can then be seen on the detector.
 These mirrors are a revolutionary optical system, for which stacked thin plates of silicon act as a lens that will lead the caught X-ray light to the two instruments, the camera-cum spectrometer, and the wide-area camera.
-This called Silicon Pore Optics (SPO).
-For the production of these advanced mirrors, Cosine contacted Micronit and we of course gladly accepted the challenge and the opportunity to be part of such a unique project.
+This is called Silicon Pore Optics (SPO).